 A chargeable event occurs, for example, when you take out more than five percent a year, or you cash in your bond in full, or the last life assured dies, thus triggering an income tax charge.

 Tax deferral is a feature of offshore bonds heavily marketed to expatriates, even when it is inappropriate or not relevant, therefore do not be over-sold on this feature until you have explored whether it is available to you, and of benefit to you.

 The tax deferral features of an offshore investment bond in theory let you choose when to pay tax, as this will be when you cash in some, or all, of your bond.
 The tax payable on a chargeable event such as this will depend on your highest marginal income tax rate at that time.

-Therefore, many expats are advised to postpone such an event until they are either no longer a taxpayer (because they have moved to a no-tax destination like the UAE), or have moved from being a higher rate taxpayer to a lower or basic rate taxpayer, perhaps when they retire.
+Therefore, many expats are advised to postpone such an event until they are either no longer a taxpayer (because they have moved to a low tax destination like the UAE), or have moved from being a higher rate taxpayer to a lower or basic rate taxpayer, perhaps when they retire.

 It’s really worth mentioning however, that if you do move to a different jurisdiction or already reside in a low or no tax country, the benefit of tax deferral may be lost to you.